4 Best Dutch Ovens, Tested by Food Network Kitchen

 Maybe your grandma makes her famous roast in one of these big pots on Sundays, or perhaps you just see lots of recipes calling for a Dutch oven and you're curious.
 Either way, a Dutch oven is essential for any serious cook.
 This kitchen workhorse is a heavy pot with a tight-fitting lid, usually made from enameled cast iron, which you can use on the stove or in the oven — and once you’ve braised a roast or simmered a stew in one, you’ll never look back.
 We put several to the test to see which ones are worth the investment.

-This story has been updated since it was originally published in August 2019.
-We tested two new Dutch ovens in September 2020 using the same methods of our original test.
-These ovens did not out-perform any of our previous favorites, and we stand by our original picks.
-Read on for our top Dutch oven picks.
+This story has been updated since it was originally published.
+We tested four new Dutch ovens using the same methods of our original test, and reviewed our criteria for the best picks.
+We stand by some of our original picks and have added new ones based on new perameters.
+Read on for our current list of top Dutch oven picks.

 Things to Consider When Buying a Dutch Oven